Wyndham Hotels & Resorts (NYSE:WH) Releases Quarterly Earnings Results, Beats Estimates By $0.06 EPS

 Wyndham Hotels & Resorts (NYSE:WH) issued its quarterly earnings results on Wednesday.
 The company reported $0.36 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.30 by $0.06, MarketWatch Earnings reports.
 Wyndham Hotels & Resorts had a positive return on equity of 21.25% and a negative net margin of 2.50%.

-WH has been the topic of a number of recent research reports.
+Several equities analysts have recently issued reports on the company.
+Bank of America lifted their price target on Wyndham Hotels & Resorts from $55.00 to $60.00 and gave the company a “buy” rating in a research report on Wednesday, September 30th.
 Zacks Investment Research cut Wyndham Hotels & Resorts from a “hold” rating to a “sell” rating in a report on Saturday, August 15th.
 Barclays lifted their target price on Wyndham Hotels & Resorts from $58.00 to $61.00 and gave the stock an “overweight” rating in a report on Wednesday, September 30th.
-Bank of America lifted their target price on Wyndham Hotels & Resorts from $55.00 to $60.00 and gave the stock a “buy” rating in a report on Wednesday, September 30th.
 Gordon Haskett restated a “buy” rating and issued a $55.00 target price on shares of Wyndham Hotels & Resorts in a report on Tuesday, September 29th.
-Finally, JPMorgan Chase & Co. restated a “buy” rating and issued a $62.00 target price (up from $58.00) on shares of Wyndham Hotels & Resorts in a report on Tuesday, September 8th.
+Finally, The Goldman Sachs Group lifted their target price on Wyndham Hotels & Resorts to $57.00 and gave the stock a “buy” rating in a report on Wednesday, September 30th.
 One research analyst has rated the stock with a sell rating, one has issued a hold rating and twelve have given a buy rating to the stock.
 Wyndham Hotels & Resorts currently has an average rating of “Buy” and a consensus price target of $57.69.

 Wyndham Hotels & Resorts, Inc operates as a hotel franchisor worldwide.
 The company licenses its hotel brands, including Super 8, Days Inn, Ramada, Microtel Inn & Suites, La Quinta, Wingate, AmericInn, Hawthorn Suites, The Trademark Collection, and Wyndham to hotel owners in approximately 80 countries.